 The following is not legal advice.
 If you need legal advice on a traffic stop and search,only an attorney in your state can provide you with such legal advice.

 Most traffic stops only last a few minutes.
 Your attitude has been exemplary and the officer has checked your license, registration and insurance.
 Hopefully you have received only a warning and you are again on your way.
 However, sometimes something arouses the officer’s suspicions and he asks you to step out of the car for a traffic stop and search.
 This is the point where a wrong move or angry word could easily land you in jail with a lot more to worry about than a simple speeding ticket.
 Again, this is not legal advice.
-This is simply general information about a traffic stop and search that you use at your own risk.
+This is simply general information.
 If you need legal advice please contact an attorney familiar with the particular jurisdiction.